prajwalita17/msvsd8tsram/README.md

 ```
 ![image](https://user-images.githubusercontent.com/104830557/218006311-1a970c75-bc35-4d2d-9d40-a701253359c6.png)

-## Post-layout Simulation of function using Magic and Ngspice
+# Post-layout Simulation of function Fn using Magic and Ngspice
 ![image](https://user-images.githubusercontent.com/104830557/218008163-b35a4fea-e8f9-4428-a76f-b2da4c400984.png)

 Extract the netlist from the from the magic layout by typing these commands in tkcon 2.3 Main console.